Measure of damages under English law: Bases of assessment

+For award of damages for loss under a building contract, "the prima facie rule is cost of cure, which means the cost of remedying the defect.

 Damages exceeding loss: extra-compensatory awards

 Extra-compensatory damages in the form of nominal damages are the most venerable type of extra-compensatory damages, long established in our common law jurisprudence.
 Nominal damages are awarded where a legal wrong has been committed but no consequential loss has been caused.
 The purpose of the award is vindicatory – to mark the existence of the right in question and to mark the fact of its violation by the wrongdoer.

-Source: Lord Scott

 Special classes of damages

 Other than pecuniary damages, which is the most common type of damages recovered, there are a few other recognizable types of damages under English law, and still others that have their validity subject to ongoing debate: